codemonger-io/cdk-ghost-string-parameter/api-docs/markdown/cdk-ghost-string-parameter.ghoststringparameter.md

 ## Remarks

-The main goal of this class is to configure the permission to access a parameter in Parameter Store on AWS Systems Manager.
+The main goal of this class is to provide access control over a parameter in Parameter Store on AWS Systems Manager.

 To grant access to parameters stored in Parameter Store on AWS Systems Manager, the simplest way is to use CDK's [StringParameter](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ssm.StringParameter.html)<!-- -->.
-However, to instantiate a `StringParameter`<!-- -->, you have to provision it beforehand in the CDK stack or bind it to an already existing one; you cannot bind a `StringParameter` to a parameter supposed to exist afterwards.
+However, to instantiate a `StringParameter`<!-- -->, you have to provision it in the CDK stack or bind it to an already existing one; you cannot bind a `StringParameter` to a parameter supposed to exist afterwards.

 You can bind this class to a parameter that does not exist in Parameter Store on AWS Systems Manager without provisioning it.